Skip to content

 No, run the tasks without syncing the changes

 All built artifacts are now available within the dist/ folder located at the root of the monorepo.
-This is a standard practice when using projects generated by the @aws/nx-plugin as it does not pollute your file-tree with generated files.
-In the event you want to clean yor files, you can simply delete the dist/ folder without having to worry about generated files being littered throughout the file tree.
+This is a standard pactice when using projects generated by the @aws/nx-plugin as it does not pollute your file-tree with generated files.
+In the event you want to clean your files, delete the dist/ folder without worrying about generated files being littered throughout the file tree.

 Congratulations!
-You’ve created all of the required sub-projects needed to start implementing the core of our Dunegeon Adventure game. 🎉🎉🎉
+You’ve created all of the required sub-projects required to start implementing the core of our AI Dungeon Adventure game. 🎉🎉🎉